pagkly/Zed/Investopedia3/Variable Overhead.md

 For companies to operate continuously, they need to spend money on producing and selling their goods and services.
 The overall operation costs, including the managers, sales staff, marketing staff for the production facilities as well as the corporate office, are known as overhead costs.

-There are two types of overhead costs, [fixed and variable](https://www.investopedia.com/ask/answers/033015/how-does-fixed-overhead-differ-varied-overhead.asp).
+There are two types of overhead costs, [[fixed and variable]](https://www.investopedia.com/ask/answers/033015/how-does-fixed-overhead-differ-varied-overhead.asp).
 Typically, the overhead doesn't fluctuate with increases in production of a product—which is why it's considered a fixed cost.
 Examples of fixed costs include:

 -   Mortgage or rent for the buildings such as the corporate office
 -   Salaries for administrative staff, managers, and supervisors,